How to Ask For a Review [With Free Templates]

 How to ask for a review on Google

 Google Business reviews are essential if you want to attract customers online.
-They act as social proof for potential customers, and they improve your SEO ranking so your business is easier to find on Google.
+They act as social proof for potential customers and improve your SEO ranking, making your business easier to find on Google.

 Your Google Business listing will look something like this: